rishitha26-coder/workstation/README.md

 # workstation_setup

-This repository provides tooling to set up a Mogo employee workstation running macOS with the necessary tools and configuration to start developing/working on systems in our customer-facing environments.
+This repository provides tooling to set up a workstation running macOS with the necessary tools and configuration to start developing/working on systems in our customer-facing environments.

 ## What does this install